Origin and History

 On January 7 1760, the regiment, who was occupying an advanced post at Wiselbach, was attacked by the 87th Keith's Highlanders supported by Luckner's Hussars.
 The French dragoons were completely taken by surprise and the Allies took 80 prisoners along with 200 horses and all their baggage.
 By May 23, the regiment was part of the left vanguard of Broglie's Army.
 On July 10, the regiment took part in the Combat of Corbach where it was attached to Broglie's vanguard under the Baron de Clausen, deployed in the woods to the left of Corbach at the beginning of the action.
 At the end of the combat, when the Allies retired, Prince Camille de Lorraine, galloping ahead of his cavalry corps took command of Beaufremont Dragons and Turpin Hussards and charged the troops retiring near the watchtower hill.
 So hard were Allied units pressed that the Hereditary Prince only extricated them by putting himself at the head of two squadrons of the 1st Dragoon Guards and 3rd Dragoon Guards and leading them to a desperate charge against the French hussars and the Beaufremont Dragons.
 The gallant British charge was far less successful than often told, 1 squadron being forced to lay down its arms and losing its standard in the action.
 By July 23, the regiment was at Wasbeck under the personal command of the Duc the Broglie.
 By December 30, two squadrons of the regiment had taken their winter-quarters in Hanau.

-In 1762, the regiment returned to guard the coasts of France.
+In 1762, the regiment returned to France to guard the coasts.

 |Headgear||red fatigue cap with a red turn-up edged with a ventre de biche (reddish white) braid|